Best Easter egg deals 2025: Save on Lindt, Cadbury and more

 - Cadbury pack of 48 creme eggs: Was £36, now £29.99, Amazon.co.uk

+Creamy milk chocolate is given a satisfying bite with the addition of crunchy toffee pieces in this Easter egg.
+While we are yet to taste-test this for ourselves, it sounds like a great pick for those with a sweet tooth.
+Ahead of Easter weekend, you can save 20 per cent on it.

-- Lindt gold bunny milk chocolate Easter egg: Was £7, now £5, Ocado.com
+Ferrero Rocher milk chocolate and hazelnut large Easter egg: Was £17, now £12.50, Waitrose.com

 Exceptional by ASDA orange and ginger dark chocolate egg: Was £9.98, now £7.98, ASDA.co.uk